Logging in with two-factor authentication

 Yandex.Key will not verify that the PIN code you enter is correct: it will generate one-time passwords even if you've entered your PIN code incorrectly.
-In this case though, your generated password will also be incorrect and you will not be able to sign in with it.
+In this case, the generated passwords will also be invalid, and you won't be able to log in with them.
 To enter the correct PIN code, you just have to exit the app and launch it again.

 Click the QR code icon in the browser.

-If you don't see an icon, it means that you can only log in to this service with a password.
-In this case you can sign in to Passport with a QR code, and then go to the service you want.
+If there is no such icon, then you can only log in to this service with a password.
+In this case, you can log in to your account with a QR code and then go to the service you need.

-- Enter your PIN code in Yandex.Key and tap Log in with QR code.
+- Enter your PIN code in Yandex.Key and click Log in with QR code.

 - Point your device's camera at the QR code displayed in your browser.

-Yandex.Key detects the QR-code and sends your username and one-time password to Yandex.Passport.
-If they pass verification, you will be automatically signed in on your browser.
+Yandex.Key detects the QR code and sends your username and one-time password to Yandex ID.
+If they pass verification, you will log in automatically in your browser.
 If the password sent turns out to be incorrect (for example, as a result of entering the wrong PIN code in Yandex.Key), then the browser will display the standard error message that you entered an incorrect password.

-Sign in to a third-party app or site using your Yandex account
+Logging in with Yandex ID to a third-party app or website

 Apps or sites that need to access your Yandex data sometimes ask you to enter your password to log in to your account.
 In these situations one-time passwords will not work; you will need to create a separate app password for each app of this type.